Skip to content

 The history of Ham House

-Leased by William Murray from King Charles I in 1626, Ham House was transformed by William and later his daughter Elizabeth.
-Surviving the English Civil War and Parliamentary rule and home to Elizabeth’s descendants for almost three centuries, the house you see today is a rare example of one of the great Stuart houses.
+Gifted to William Murray by King Charles I in 1626, Ham House was transformed by William and his wife Catherine, and later their daughter and heir Elizabeth.
+Surviving the English Civil Wars and Parliamentary rule, and home to Elizabeth and her descendants for almost three centuries, the house you see today is a rare survivor of one of the great Stuart houses.

 A gift from King Charles I

-Originally built in 1610, the interiors of Ham House as you see them today are the creation of an enterprising courtier, William Murray, and his tenacious daughter Elizabeth, later Duchess of Lauderdale.
+Originally built in 1610, the interiors of Ham House as you see them today are the creation of loyal courtiers William and Catherine Murray, and their tenacious daughter Elizabeth, later Duchess of Lauderdale.

-As a boy, William was educated with the young Charles I, and they remained friends as adults.
-William was given the lease of Ham House and its estate as a gift from the King in 1626.
+As a boy, William was educated with the young Charles I, and they remained close friends as adults.
+William was gifted the lease of Ham House and its estate by the King in 1626.

-From 1637-39, William embarked on a series of lavish decorative alterations to the house.
-These changes cemented his status as a man with style, a close friend to the King and an important member of his court.
+Between 1637-39, William and Catherine embarked on a series of lavish decorative alterations to the house.
+These changes were designed to reflect their taste, their favoured status as friends of the King and Queen, and their position as key members of the royal court.

-In an unfortunate turn of events for William, the English Civil War broke out under Charles I’s rule in 1642.
+Unfortunately for this important royalist family, civil war broke out in 1642 between King Charles I and Parliament.
 As a Royalist and close friend to the King, William had no choice but to help fight against the Parliamentarians, leaving his wife Catherine and their young family to hold the fort at Ham House.

-The Royalist cause lost the war and Charles was captured.
-He would later be tried for high treason and beheaded in 1649.
+Fought primarily over the balance of power between the Crown and Parliament, the Royalists ultimately lost the wars and Charles was captured.
+He was later tried for high treason and beheaded in 1649.
 Charles’s son came to an agreement with the Scots and was crowned Charles II of Scotland.
-However, his attempts to take back the throne of England would fail and he fled to the continent.
+However, his attempts to take back the throne of England failed and he fled to the continent.
+William remained in exile, and Catherine and their daughter Elizabeth remained at Ham to protect it from confiscation by Parliament.

 Painting of John Maitland, Duke of Lauderdale (1616-1682) and Elizabeth Murray, Countess of Dysart and Duchess of Lauderdale (1626-1698) by Sir Peter Lely, at Ham House, London